matsest/vwan-playground/README.md

 > - VNET to VNET
 > - propagation across hubs

+## Test cases / functionality

+> TODO: Describe how the playground can be used?
+>
+> - X-Y traffic
+> - Internet break out
+> - Filter X-Z traffic
+> - Site-to-X traffic
+> - Bastion

 ## Contributing

 If you find this project interesting and want to contribute, please feel free to submit Pull Requests with suggested improvements.